stellarwp/shepherd/docs/getting-started.md

 # Getting Started with Shepherd

-This guide will walk you through the basics of installing and using Shepherd to run your first background task.
+Install and use Shepherd to run your first background task.

 ## Installation

-Shepherd is a Composer package that provides a robust background task processing system for WordPress applications.
-To install it, you'll need to have Composer in your project.
-If you don't have it already, you can follow the instructions on the [Composer website](https://getcomposer.org/).

-Once you have Composer set up, you can add Shepherd to your project by running the following command in your project's root directory:
+Shepherd provides robust background task processing for WordPress.
+Install via Composer:

 ```bash
 composer require stellarwp/shepherd
 ```

-After installing Shepherd, you need to make sure you're including the Composer autoloader in your plugin or theme.
-This is typically done by adding the following line to your main plugin file or `functions.php`:
+Include the Composer autoloader in your plugin or theme:

 ```php
 require_once __DIR__ . '/vendor/autoload.php';